docker/docs/desktop/settings/mac.md

 >**Tip**
 >
-> If you feel Docker Desktop starting to get slow or you're running multi-container workloads, increase the memory and disk image space allocation to something higher.
+> If you're running multi-container workloads, increase the memory and disk image space allocation to something higher.
 {: .tip}

 ### File sharing